WayneDW/WayneDW.github.io/_posts/2025-08-24-transformer-family.md

 ---

 Transformers are the building blocks of modern large language and visions models and have transformed the way we work and create.
-At their core is the *attention mechanism* {% cite attention_need %}, which captures complex temporal patterns and reason over them effectively.
+At their core is the *attention mechanism* {% cite attention_need %}, which captures complex temporal patterns and enables reasoning across sequences.

 ## Softmax Attention